mralinp/khiar-ware/README.md

 ![menu image](demo.png)

-If you want to run the codes above, compile them with visual studio(i used 2019 edition), and be careful, i don't garranty about getting banned or not.
+If you want to run the codes above, compile them with visual studio(i used 2019 edition), and be careful, i don't guarantee about getting banned or not.
 To be safe while testing and running this code in game, just run the game in **insecure mode**.
-That turns off the Vlave anti-cheat when running the game, but you can't join any VAC secure servers while lunching the game on this mode.
+That turns off the Valve anti-cheat when running the game, but you can't join any VAC secure servers while lunching the game on this mode.
 To do this just look at [Insecure Mode](#insecure-mode).

 # How to user this code